 You may agree that a delicious and straightforward cooking way of salmon is to smoke it.
-Such process helps you to kill all parasites, bacteria or viruses which might be hiding in the trout.
+Such a process helps you to kill all parasites, bacteria, or viruses which might be hiding in the trout.
 Remember to remove the air entirely when doing this process because air causes flavor loss, spoilage, and freezer burn, according to Salt Chef.

 Why Do We Need Freeze Smoked Salmon?